FarukErat/Doubly_Linked_List/README.md

 An implementation of doubly linked list with template.
 --

-As you propably know, in cpp you must defince sizes of lists.
+As you propably know, in cpp you must define size of lists.

 However, with this type of lists, you can create dynamic-sized lists.